Landlord electrical safety certificate

 Until 2020, an electrical safety check on privately-rented properties in England was only mandatory for Houses in Multiple Occupation (HMOs).

 Landlords of HMOs must have the electrical installation in the property inspected and tested at least once every five years and undertake any necessary works as detailed on the Electrical Installation Condition Report (EICR).
 The council can request to see a copy of that report at any time.

 However, for 'standard' single-let properties, the rules have so far been open to interpretation, with the law simply saying that the landlord must ensure the electrics are safe.

-Following a consultation in 2019, the Government announced plans to introduce mandatory 5-year checks for all properties in the PRS in England.
-Under The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020:
+But, following a consultation in 2019, the Government announced plans to introduce mandatory 5-year checks for all properties in the PRS in England, under The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020:

-- For all new tenancies, from 1 July 2020, electrical installations must be inspected and tested by a qualified person before the tenancy begins.
+- For all new tenancies granted from the 1 June 2020, electrical installations must be inspected and tested by a qualified person before the tenancy begins.